Hugh Jackman Claps Back at Ryan Reynolds in Ongoing Feud: You're 'Too Much – It's Not Sexy'

 Looks like Ryan Reynolds is going to have to play it cool around Hugh Jackman.

-The Wolverine actor, 49, had a message for Reynolds, 41, on Good Morning American Thursday about all the hijinks he’s suffered at the hands of the Deadpool 2 star.
+The Wolverine actor, 49, had a message for Reynolds, 41, on Good Morning America Thursday about all the hijinks he’s suffered at the hands of the Deadpool 2 star.

 “Hey buddy, how are ya, mate?”
 Jackman said to Reynolds while looking at the camera next to cohost Michael Strahan.
 “Ryan, I love you man.
 I love Deadpool.
 I can’t wait to see the movie, you’re one of my best friends.
 Blake, the fam, the whole thing.
 But back it up a little.
 Play a little hard to get.
 It’s too much — It’s not sexy.”